1 CPD HOURS

-Acne is a common skin condition that mainly affects people in their teenage years and usually resolves in adulthood.
-Archer et al (see reading list) reported that the peak in prevalence and severity is between 14 and 17 in girls and 16 and 19 in boys.
+Acne is a common skin condition, which mainly affects people in their teenage years and usually resolves in adulthood.
+The peak in prevalence and severity is between 14 - 17 in girls and 16 - 19 in boys.
 The earlier onset in girls would fit with the earlier onset of puberty.

 Many factors coexist to bring about acne.
 These include increased sebum production, the formation of comedones, colonisation and growth of Proprionobacterium acnes and inflammation.
 Although even severe acne in adolescence is likely to resolve in adulthood, early treatment can prevent some of the long term effects such as disfiguring scar formation.

 Once you complete this module - and achieve the minimum pass rate of 60% - you'll be awarded with a downloadable 1 hour CPD Certificate, which you can print or upload to your CPD Portfolio.

 This module is composed of 10 assessment questions on the advanced treatment of acne.
 On successful completion of this module, you will have an improved understanding of:

 Treatment of acne vulgaris and how to relate this to severity